alexboor/lbx-telebot/README.md

 Options:
 - _-a_ (or "_all_") shows all events either open or finished

+`/event` info _NAME_

+Show the event information and bets

+Option is required:
+- NAME - Uniq name for new event.
+Should be one word with chars and digits only

 `/event` my _NAME_

 Show your personal bet in the particular event